justinokamoto/espeak-ng-python/README.md

-> [!CAUTION]
-> This project is still in active development and is minimally functional.

 # espeak-ng

 A Python bindings library for the [eSpeak NG](https://github.com/espeak-ng/espeak-ng?tab=readme-ov-file) utility, which is a compact open source software text-to-speech synthesizer with distributions for all major operating systems.